Scurrlin/imagineRAG/README.md

 **Rate Limiting:**
 - 20 requests per minute per IP address
+- 100 messages per 24 hours across all users (chat endpoint only)
 - Returns 429 with `Retry-After` header when exceeded
 - Includes `X-RateLimit-*` headers in all responses